 If you’ve lost hope due to some major failure in life, then it’s time to reframe the situation.
 The first thing to understand is that some of the most successful people have failed many times at first.

-You can have everything you want in life as long as you do not give up.
+You can have anything you want in life as long as you do not give up.

 Do not lose faith.
 Do not lose heart.

 Tell yourself that nothing lasts forever.
-Not even our suffering.
+Not even your suffering.

 Try to find a reason to smile.
 Tell yourself it’s all for the better.